jkingportfolio/CI_PP3_Taco_Trailer/README.md

 <img src="docs/testing-user-stories/testing-user-stories-9.png">
 </details>

-10. As a user, I want to be able to <>.
+10. As the site owner, I would want users to be greeted with a welcome message to give a friendly feel to the app.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |